 - 1. Familiarise yourself with the Checklist for Invigilators, which applies to Invigilators of both written and practical examinations.
 CIE regulations require that all persons, except members of staff acting as invigilators, or other authorised personnel such as artist's models, and the candidates engaged in each examination, must be excluded from the examination room. - 2.
 Prior to the arrival of the candidates and the start of the examination, familiarise yourself with the set up of the room.
 It is unlikely that the room will be free from art work but you should be confident that candidates cannot easily access any work that is not their own, to copy or submit as their own. - 3.
 Where possible candidates should carry out the work in sessions lasting no less than three hours. - 4.
 Centres are provided with a final date by which the examination must be completed and should schedule the examination date/s accordingly within that period.
 In some cases it may be necessary for Centres to schedule different groups of candidates to take the same examination on different days.
-For example 0400/01 candidates A to M take the examination on 4, 5 and 6 April and candidates N to Z take the same examination on 10, 11 and 12 April.

-In some cases, it may be necessary for examination dates to be rescheduled.
+For example 0400/01 candidates A to M take the examination on 4, 5 and 6 April and candidates N to Z take the same examination on 10, 11 and 12 April. - In some cases, it may be necessary for examination dates to be rescheduled.
 Candidates who may qualify for Special Consideration due to missing part of the examination because of recent illness, accident, etc. (see Handbook for Centres, Section 6.15) may be advised to reschedule their examination later in the period.
-Centres are advised to refer to the Handbook for Centres and to seek clarification from CIE.

-Rescheduling within the period should not be used to accommodate candidates who might have failed to turn up for a session without good reason.

-- 5. Whilst CIE does not encourage the use of mp3 players, personal radios, mobile/cell phones (for candidates to listen to music), it remains at the Centre's discretion to make them permissible.
+Centres are advised to refer to the Handbook for Centres and to seek clarification from CIF - Rescheduling within the period should not be used to accommodate candidates who might have failed to turn up for a session without good reason. - 5.
+Whilst CIE does not encourage the use of mp3 players, personal radios, mobile/cell phones (for candidates to listen to music), it remains at the Centre's discretion to make them permissible.
 Centres need to be aware that many such devices now also store visual images and that invigilation must ensure that candidates only use them to play music. - 6.
-All candidates must be provided with their own equipment such as scissors, erasers, paint, etc. Candidates should not need to share basic art equipment. - 7.
-During the examination, it is recognised that some movement by candidates and spoken instructions may be necessary but please ensure that these are essential to the examination.
-All equipment and chemicals should be arranged so as to minimise the need for any movement.
-Throughout the examination, a subject specialist should be made available to help you deal with any technical difficulties or safety issues that may arise.
-Candidates should initially direct questions/issues relating to technical matters and materials to the invigilator, who will in turn refer them to the available technician/teacher.
+All candidates must be provided with their own equipment such as scissors, erasers, paint, etc. Candidates should not need to share basic art equipment.